hesbonangwenyi606/hesbonangwenyi606/README.md

 > **I build the software that runs a company's back office — payroll, CRM, finance, inventory — and I build it fast, connected, and ready for real use.**

-I'm a **Business Applications Developer and Backend/Full-Stack Engineer**.
-In plain terms: I take a messy business problem and turn it into working software.
+I'm a **Business Applications Developer and Backend/Full-Stack Engineer** — I turn messy business problems into working software.

-On the business side, that means things like: a payroll process stuck in spreadsheets, or a customer workflow running on WhatsApp and guesswork — I turn it into a real system that just works.
-I do this mainly on **Zoho** (Creator, People, Books, CRM, Deluge).
+On the business side, I fix things like payroll stuck in spreadsheets or workflows running on WhatsApp and guesswork, mainly using **Zoho** (Creator, People, Books, CRM, Deluge).

-On the engineering side, I build backend systems and full-stack apps from the ground up — REST APIs, databases, authentication, microservices, the works — using **Node.js, Express, NestJS, React, Next.js, and TypeScript**.
-I'm comfortable designing a database schema, building the API on top of it, and wiring up a frontend that actually talks to it properly.
-I've also built real fintech features using Money and Wallet APIs, containerized services with Docker and Kubernetes, and set up CI/CD pipelines that make shipping software faster and safer.
+On the engineering side, I build backend systems and full-stack apps from scratch — APIs, databases, authentication, microservices — using **Node.js, Express, NestJS, React, Next.js, and TypeScript**.
+I've also built fintech features with Money and Wallet APIs, and set up Docker/Kubernetes and CI/CD pipelines to ship it all safely.

-If you need someone who can sit with your team, understand what they actually need, and then go build the whole thing — backend, frontend, or both — that's me.
+If you need someone who can understand what your team needs and then go build it — backend, frontend, or both — that's me.

 ![Open To](https://capsule-render.vercel.app/api?type=soft&height=70&text=Open%20to%3A%20Backend%20%7C%20Full-Stack%20%7C%20Business%20Apps%20%7C%20Integration%20Engineer&fontSize=17&fontAlign=50&fontColor=ffffff&color=0:1e3c72,100:2a5298&fontFamily=Georgia)